What is the Uniting Amendment?

 Last Change: 2021-01-9

 The Uniting Amendment is the crowdsourced amendment to the Constitution written by the citizens of the United States.
 The document establishes a stable foundation to help rebuild our country.

 Washington isn't up to the task so we're doing it ourselves.
 We're drafting an amendment that will reform our government to be more fair, more free, and have the integrity and compassion needed to move forward.
-With input from just a few hundred people, we've already developed many fresh, innovative ideas that solve long-entrenched, difficult problems.
+With input from just a few thousand people, we've already developed many fresh, innovative ideas that solve long-entrenched, difficult problems.
 The current draft of the amendment:

 - Establishes a simple tax system with a low rate and no exemptions that provides more than enough revenue